sahana/eden/docs/en/dev/styleguide.rst

     rendered results in application.

 **Indentation**
-    The X/HTML code must be indented with two spaces, no exception.
+    The X/HTML code must be indented with four spaces like python code, no exceptions.

+    .. note:: There may be some old code that follows the old indentation rule (2 spaces per level).
+If you see it we would be glad to receive a path to solve it.

 CSS
 ---